 Those children who attain a standardised score which is above the normal range are classed as gifted as follows:

 Understanding where your child sits within their peer group can be difficult for parents to assess through mere observation of contribution to school work and results, as there are so many outside factors which affect their attainment.
 Are they engaged in their learning and putting in 100% effort for example, or are they more interested in playing football and computer games, to really be trying their hardest and hence demonstrating their natural potential?

 Undertaking an educational assessment process for your child can therefore be a very useful tool towards understanding where your child’s performance sits against their natural capabilities.
-If you are faced with difficult decisions as to where they will go to senior school, this can be an additional tool to enable you to consider with confidence, the most appropriate and realistic options.
+If you are faced with difficult decisions as to how to choose a private school and where they will go to senior school, this can be an additional tool to enable you to consider with confidence, the most appropriate and realistic options.